marcmetz/How-To-Create-AWS-Lambda-Function-with-Docker/README.md

-# How do deploy an AWS Lambda function with own dependencies
+# [HOW TO] Deploy an AWS Lambda function with own dependencies